Riyaz5027/random-password-generator/README.md

 ## 🧩 How to Use

-1. 🎯 Choose your password length
+1. 🎯 Just click on **Generate password**
-2. 🧱 Select character options (uppercase, numbers, symbols)
-3. 🔄 Click **Generate Password**
-4. 📋 Copy it instantly with one click!
+2. 🧱 Then copy text from one of the four boxes

 ---